Auto-Hawk/awkJSON5/README.md

   * numbers may begin with an explicit plus sign
 * Pure AutoHotkey v2 implementation – no external dependencies

+* **AutoHotKey Limitations**<br>

+  * True boolean values are not supported; they are treated internally as 1 or 0.
+Consequently, the stringifier does not convert boolean literals correctly and neither does the parser.
+  * There is no representation for NULL, so the parser converts this value to an empty string.
+  * There is no representation of NaN and (+/-)Infinity, so the parser converts this value to a string.

 ## Installation

 A class `awkJSON5` is included in `awkJSON5.ahk`.
 Simply include it: